MadsLudvig/AppleIRTransmitter/README.md

 # Raspberry pi with IR transmitter and Apple IR reciever

+### Foreword

+This project started with me thinking of how i could make my apple silver remote work with my B&O sound system.
+So i decided to use a raspberry pi with an IR reciever and transmitter, to recieve the signals from my apple remote and send corresponding signals to my B&O sound system

 ### Parts
 * Apple IR Reciever (_APPLE PART NUMBER: 820-2540-A_)
 * USB-A Header